bwa6/Improved_NBA_Prediction_with_BayesianNetworks_and_SQL/README.md

 CSV files starting with this name represent test sets with over/under lines set by a betting website to test the ability of the model to make money by winning bets.

+8. NBA_Fantasy_db.sqlite

+This file is not included because it is surpasses Github's memory limitation.
+However, you can create this yourself using the code provided.